 Thank you for choosing Hofstra and let you know about some of the cultural resources available to you here on campus.
 We also wanted to remind you about the importance of getting involved in your own culture here on campus and within the cultures of your classmates.
 Immersing yourself in your own culture and exploring other cultures are both hallmarks of the collegiate experience and getting to know yourself and other cultures better prepares you to be a global citizen and succeed in your chosen field.

 Below is a list of web sites that can also assist you in finding a cultural home here at Hofstra.
-If you ever have any questions or you want to get involved in one of our 20 cultural student groups, please stop by the Multicultural and International Students Programs office in Student Center Room 242.
+If you ever have any questions or you want to get involved in one of our 20 cultural student groups, please stop by the Office of Student Leadership and Engagement in Student Center Room 260.

 - Hofstra University Diversity website